unni-krishnan-95/copy/_posts/2016-09-12-over-the-wire-natas1.md

 </div>
 </body>
 ```
+"__Not even Google will find it this time...__" is our hint here.
+If you have some idea of HTML and websites you would know that the files it's referring too is __robots.txt__.
+If you have no idea what it is, then you can read more about it [here](http://www.robotstxt.org/)!

 ```
 User-agent: *
 Disallow: /s3cr3t/
 ```

+Okay, so the __robots.txt__ is disallowing crawlers to find __/s3cr3t/__.
+Let's go ahead and add it to the end of the webpage, which should look something like this: __http://natas3.natas.labs.overthewire.org/s3cr3t/__.

 <a href="/images/natsa3-1.png"><img src="/images/natas3-1.png"></a>

+__users.txt__ is the only file we can click... so let's do just that!

 ```
 natas4:Z9tkRkWmpt9Qr7XrR5jWRkgOU901swEZ
 ```

+Fairly easy, we got the password and can move on to level 4!

 ### Level 4:

 <a href="/images/natas4.png"><img src="/images/natas4.png"></a>

+This level is really interesting and is the first one to introduce us to [Burp](https://portswigger.net/burp/)!
+The website is telling us that we are not allowed access to the websites, and that the only authorized user should be coming from __http://natas5.natas.labs.overthewire.org/__ aka, the user has to be __natas5__.

+In general, this is referring to the "[HTTP Referrer](https://en.wikipedia.org/wiki/HTTP_referer)".
+So let's go ahead and see if we can spoof it!
+Let's begin by firing up __Burp__ and making sure our proxy is set up for __localhost__ @ 127.0.0.1.
+Your set up should look something like the image below.
+If you are having trouble setting up Burp, please refer to [this video](https://portswigger.net/burp/tutorials/UsingBurpProxy.html).

 <a href="/images/natas4-1.png"><img src="/images/natas4-1.png"></a>

+Since I'm using __Firefox__, I have to set up my network settings, to allow Firefox to use my localhost proxy.
+To do that, __Open the Menu__ > __Preferences__ > __Advanced__ > __Network__ > __Connection Settings...__, and make sure you set it up like the image below.

 <a href="/images/natas4-2.png"><img src="/images/natas4-2.png"></a>

+Once we got Burp running, let's reload the website and go back to Burp.
+To see the intercepted packet in Burp, go to __Proxy__ > __Intercept__.
+You should see the following packet header information.

 ```html
 GET /index.php HTTP/1.1